jerefrer/tibetan-ansi-to-unicode/README.md

 Almost all Tibetan characters should be properly transcoded but only a few Sanskrit characters are currently handled.

+This library is directly usable as a web app here : https://tibetan-ansi-to-unicode.vercel.app/

+The repo of the web app is here : https://github.com/jerefrer/tibetan-ansi-to-unicode-app

 ## Installation

 ```bash